 - 15-inch steel wheels on L1 (16-inch steel wheels on L2)

-- Double-wing rear door without window, opening 180 degrees
+- Double-wing rear door without a window, opening 180 degrees

 - Halogen headlamps